dydxopsdao/v4-documentation/pages/validators/preparing_for_genesis.md

 git push origin $DYDX_MONIKER/gentx
 ```

-5. Create a pull request from your branch into `main`
+6. Create a pull request in the original `dydxopsdao/networks` repo.
+In other words, the `base repository` should be `dydxopsdao/networks` and the `base branch`` should be `main`.

-6. The pull request should trigger a "Validate Genesis" workflow, which runs some sanity checks on the submitted `gentx`.
+7. The maintainers will run the "Validate Genesis" workflow, which runs some sanity checks on the submitted `gentx`.
 Please try to resolve any issue if the workflow doesn't pass, and post in `#ext-dydx-v4-validators-discussion` if you need help.

-## Changelog
-2023-09-27: cloned from [dYdX Testnets Teacher](https://github.com/dydxprotocol/v4-documentation) and modified for `dydx-mainnet-1`
+8. Maintainers will review and merge the PRs.
+If you need any help, post in `#ext-dydx-v4-validators-discussion`.